arushi-mittal/dass-project/README.md

 The annotated files and extraction python files can be found in `Annotated json files` and `Python scripts data preprocesing`.

-Additionally, the initial requirements for the app where in Django, so dev_code contains the app in Django with functionality up to R1.
+Additionally, the initial requirements for the app were in Django, so `dev_code` contains the app in Django with functionality up to R1.
 The remainder was ported to MERN and implemented with the required functionality.

 ### Functionality